Real Estate Transfer Fee Common Questions - T

 Timber, Minerals, Air Rights

-1. What are the requirements for filing a real estate transfer return and transfer fee on mineral and timber rights?
+1. What are the requirements for filing a real estate transfer return and transfer fee on mineral, timber or air rights?

-Whenever there is a conveyance of mineral or timber rights, a real estate transfer return is required since it is a conveyance of real estate, per state law (sec.
+Whenever there is a conveyance of mineral, timber or air rights, a real estate transfer return is required since it is a conveyance of real estate, per state law (sec.
 77.21(1m), Wis.
 Stats.).
 A transfer fee is required unless specifically exempt from fee under sec.
 77.25, Wis.
 Stats.
-Any type of document, lease, assignment of lease, deed, memorandum or any other instrument that conveys a mineral or timber interest is subject to a return and fee.
+Any type of document, lease, assignment of lease, deed, memorandum or any other instrument that conveys a mineral, timber or air right interest is subject to a return and fee.

 Timeshares